sourcegraph/handbook/content/marketing/brand/gifting_guidelines.md

     - [x] Country of destination (not strictly necessary but preferred)

-2. The Brand team will review  your request. *Note: all requests be reviewed on a case-by-case basis factoring in current inventory levels and use cases*
+2. The Brand team will review  your request. *Note: all requests will be reviewed on a case-by-case basis factoring in current inventory levels and use cases*
 3. Approved requests will be sent to Printfection every Thursday.
 4. Your recipient will receive an email giveaway link from brand@sourcegraph.com to choose their gift and enter their own shipping info